Re-use CAD details in future plans by creating a CAD block of the detail and then adding the detail to the Library Browser.

 Use the Export tools to convert a Chief Architect plan file into a two-dimensional AutoCAD compatible DXF or DWG file.

 Cabinet elevations can be easily created using the Wall Elevation, and CAD Detail From View tools.
 Trim unnecessary lines using the Trim Objects tool.

 To create a polyline solid with precise dimensions use the CAD tools to create a closed polyline of the desired shape and convert it to a polyline solid.

 The Line Style Specification dialog allows you to create new line styles in the library that include dashes, dots, and text.

-Create a plot plan polyline by imputing distance and angle into the New CAD Line dialog then converting the polyline into a terrain perimeter.
+Create a plot plan polyline by imputing distance and angles into the New CAD Line dialog, then convert the polyline into a terrain perimeter.